amin-henteti/todo_cli/tips.md

 ## naming convention
 The **add-todo** vs **add_todo** naming difference is due to how Click translates Python function names to command names.
 By default, ``Click`` will convert *underscores* to *hyphens* and lowercase all letters.
 So if you define a function named add_todo and you don't specify a custom command name, the command name will be **add-todo**.

-In the provided code, the commands were defined with the function names, so you would need to call them with hyphenated names, like python myscript.py **add-todo**.
 If you want to change the command names to use underscores instead, you can use the name parameter of the click.command decorator, like this:
 ```python
 @click.command(name="add_todo")
 def add_todo_func():